Curriculum

 The formal instructional portion of the curriculum takes place on an ongoing basis throughout residency.
 The centerpiece is a series of didactic conferences that convenes three times per week from 12:15–1:15 pm in the Medical Center’s Residency Conference Room.
 These midday conferences tend to focus on ambulatory issues and practice management skills.

 In accordance with American Academy of Family Physicians (AAFP) and ACGME guidelines, our curriculum also includes continuing medical education (CME) seminars with visiting medical staff.
-Hospital-wide CME conferences take place every Tuesday at noon.
+Hospital-wide CME conferences take place every Tuesday and Wednesday at noon.

 In addition to clinical and conference attendance responsibilities, each resident is provided with and expected to complete a monthly reading and self-assessment program (including clinical simulations in selected areas as they become available) throughout the course of their residency training.
 Comprised of up-to-date, evidence-based learning modules from the AAFP, American Board of Family Medicine (ABFM) and other authoritative sources, these elements are keyed to the resident’s current rotation to ensure the timeliness and relevance of the material.
 This component of the residency is designed to ensure that each resident 1) becomes well-grounded in the medical knowledge competencies covering the breadth of Family Medicine, and 2) is guided to assume primary responsibility and a continuing commitment to their own lifelong learning process.